How to prevent Outlook from adding signatures

 - Open Active Directory Users and Computers.

-- Prior to taking next steps please ensure that you have relevant Security Group containing all users who should not receive a signature in Microsoft Outlook.
+- Prior to taking the next steps, please ensure that you have a relevant Security Group containing all users who should not receive any signatures created by Microsoft Outlook.
 If so, right-click on your domain.

-- Choose Properties, Group Policy tab, Open button.
+- Choose the Properties, Group Policy tab and click the Open button.
 The Group Policy Management console should appear.

-- Right-click on your domain (e.g. sbs2003.local) and from context menu select command Create and Link a GPO Here...
+- Right-click on your domain (e.g. sbs2003.local) and from the context menu select the command Create and Link a GPO Here...

 - Name your new Group Policy Object.

-- Select newly created GPO in left pane and the ensure, that you have opened Scope tab.
+- Select the newly created GPO in the left pane and ensure, that you have opened the Scope tab.

-- In the Security Filtering pane add the Security Group you have prepared earlier and then remove the Authenticated Users from the list.
+- In the Security Filtering pane add the Security Group you prepared earlier and then remove Authenticated Users from the list.

 - Once it is done, right click on your GPO in the left pane, then select Edit...

-The Group Policy Object Editor should show up.
-Once it does, spread the Administrative Templates.
-To install previously downloaded policies' definitions, right-click on the Administrative Templates and select Add/Remove Templates.
-A window will appear:
+Group Policy Object Editor should show up.
+Once it does, expand Administrative Templates.
+To install the previously downloaded policies' definitions, right-click on Administrative Templates and select Add/Remove Templates.
+The following window will appear:

-Click Add.. button and select the ADM files, then click Close.
-Now you are able to set proper policies in order to remove current signatures in Microsoft Outlook.
-To do so, please spread the Administrative Templates and then select Microsoft Office Outlook XXXX (where the XXXX stands for the version of installed Office templates).
-Below you can find out where exactly relevant policies are located in Office 2003 and Office 2007 versions.
+Click the Add... button and select the ADM files, then click Close.
+Now you are able to set proper policies to remove current signatures in Microsoft Outlook.
+To do so, please expand the Administrative Templates and select Microsoft Office Outlook XXXX (where the XXXX stands for the version of the installed Office templates).
+In the figures below you can see where the relevant policies are located in Office 2003 and Office 2007.

-To disable adding Outlook's signatures to messages, set the tools marked in pictures above to Enabled.
-Additionally, for Outlook 2003, check the disabling box (Disable signatures for new messages / Disable signatures for replies and forwards), as shown in Fig. 8.
+To disable adding the Outlook signatures to messages, set the tools marked in the pictures above to Enabled.
+Additionally, for Outlook 2003, check the two disabling boxes (Disable signatures for new messages / Disable signatures for replies and forwards), as shown in Fig. 8.

 All users have to log out and then log in to apply the changes.
-Moreover, you can manually force policy update by running gpupdate /force.
-Please also keep in mind, that these changes will not take effect immediately, time of this process is depends on your specific environment configuration.
+Moreover, you can manually force the policy update by running gpupdate /force.
+Please keep in mind that these changes will not take effect immediately, because the time of this process depends on your specific environment configuration.